koraytugay/google-project-management/03-project-planning/02-building-a-project-plan.md

 ## Value of interpersonal skills
 - Soft skills means understanding the emotional needs of the team
 - Asking good questions
-  - Hoc much faster can you go if something happened
+  - How much faster can you go if something happened
   - What is stopping you from going faster

 # Utilizing tools to build a project plan